warrdel-erp/stones-be/md/questions.md

 ---

 1. we are taking shipping address in SO. what if customer changes it in future it will be changed in SO also.
+2. when can we add services to SO.
+3. condition for deletion.

+---